-Baited Remote Underwater Video surveys (BRUVs) are a non-invasive technique that can confirm species presence, ID, sex and can be used to calculate relative abundance indices.
-Using BRUVs, surveys can be done at depths beyond recreational diving limits and hard to reach habitats with minimal disturbance to the animal.
+Baited Remote Underwater Video surveys (BRUVs) are a non-invasive technique that can confirm species presence, ID, and sex, and also can be used to calculate relative abundance indices.
+Using BRUVs, surveys can be done at depths beyond recreational diving limits and in cryptic habitats with minimal disturbance to the animal.
 The objective of this project is to confirm the presence, abundance and ID (via bodily markings, for video capture/recapture) of white sharks using a combination of pelagic and benthic BRUVs with attached acoustic receivers (Vr2Ws) and CTDs (to measure ambient conditions).
 We will investigate differences in detection rates between benthic and pelagic BRUVs.
-The camera and bait will be deployed at selected sites during day, twilight and low light conditions to evaluate species activity patterns and to validate several lighting regimes.
+The camera and bait will be deployed at selected sites during day, and include twilight and low light conditions to evaluate species activity patterns and to validate several lighting regimes.
 Twin lasers will be attached to the BRUVs as a tool to measure the sharks.
-Individual white sharks captured by the BRUV will be ID’d based on dorsal fin shape and body markings and entered into a Canadian white shark database along with a location tag.
+Individual white sharks captured by the BRUV will be identified based on dorsal fin shape and body markings and entered into a North Atlantic white shark database along with a location tag.
 This database will also be updated with white shark photographs from previous and future expeditions.
 Video footage will be compared to sharks caught by OCEARCH for tagging to better understand if captured sharks overlap with those recorded on BRUVs.
-Over time, data of repeat sharks will be used to infer spatial location and abundance in Canadian waters.
+Over time, data of video-recaptured sharks will be used to infer spatial location and abundance in North Atlantic waters.
 Environmental data collected using CTD will allow us to determine the environmental state/factors during white shark occurrence, while Vr2W data will serve as an estimate for BRUV detection bias versus acoustic detection.
 Environmental DNA (eDNA) will be collected via water samples at all BRUV deployment sites as an additional tool to confirm the presence or absence of white sharks via detection of DNA fragments in seawater.
-This study will increase our knowledge of the activity patterns of white sharks in Nova Scotia during twilight, a time of heightened predation and also further our understanding of the white sharks inter and intra species interactions.
+This study will increase our knowledge of the abundance and activity patterns of white sharks in the North Atlantic, and improve our understanding of white shark inter- and intra-specific interactions.

 Northern Redbelly Dace Conservation Project